-To craft a good graft, you need to know its specific step-by-step—a whip and tongue is very different to make from a side-veneer.
+To craft a good graft, you need to know its specific step-by-step—a whip and tongue are very different to make from a side-veneer.

 By contrast, aftercare is very similar for all grafts.
 You just need to know a few common-sense principles explained here.